foreverXZC/terratest_azure_examples/README.md

 ### Webapp

-Use resources from terraform azure module "webapp" to deploy a web application on azure.
+Use resources from terraform azure module "webapp" to deploy a database on azure, which could be a Microsoft SQL Database or a PostgreSQL Database.
 Then use terratest to send http request.

 ### Composite